-Pocket Books reprinted literary works, mysteries, and popular non-fiction in hand-sized paperback editions that were cheaply made with glue, as opposed to stitched hardcovers.
-Their brightly designed covers sold millions during the first pulp fiction revolution.
+Pocket Books reprinted literary works, mysteries, and popular non-fiction in hand-sized paperback editions.
+These were cheaply made and bound with glue, as opposed to stitched hardcovers.
+Following their inception, they found much success.
+Before World War II the vividly designed covers sold millions during the first pulp fiction revolution.

 Entering the Romance Genre

 1977 would also see the first two of Jeanne Williams’ bodice rippers, A Lady Bought with Rifles and A Woman Clothed In Sun.

 Richard Gallen, Book Producer of the Future?

-Gallen also had books distributed by Dell, and Tor Books, and Pinnacle.
-In 1981, he helped produce 100 titles in total for all book publishers; by 1982, it was twice that number.
-However, with Pocket Books, only 90 romances were released under the Gallen moniker, from 1978 – 1982.
-Authors who had books “produced” by Gallen included Candace Camp, under the pseudonym Kristin James, Dorothy Garlock, and Jude Deveraux.
+Gallen would also create books for Dell, Tor Books, and Pinnacle.
+In 1981, he helped produce 100 titles in total for all book publishers.
+By 1982, it was twice that number.
+Pocket Books had signed a contract with Gallen to disseminate them.
+However, they only released only 90 romances under the Gallen moniker, from 1978 to 1982.

-Many popular authors wrote for the line, including Jude Deveraux, Julie Garwood, Ruth Ryan Langan, Linda Lael Miller, Patricia Pellicane, Maura Seger (aka Josie Litton), and Ena Halliday (aka Sylvia Halliday & Louisa Rawlings) whose book Marielle was Tapestry #1.
+Many popular authors wrote for the line.
+They included Jude Deveraux, Julie Garwood, Ruth Ryan Langan, Linda Lael Miller, Patricia Pellicane, Maura Seger (aka Josie Litton), and Ena Halliday (aka Sylvia Halliday & Louisa Rawlings) whose book Marielle was Tapestry #1.